apache/trafficcontrol/docs/source/api/server_server_capabilities.rst

 ``DELETE``
 ==========
-Disassociate a server from a :term:`Server Capability`
+Disassociate a server from a Server Capability

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"